agporto/markdown-cv/index.md

 <br/>Universidade de Sao Paulo, Brazil

 ## Publications <br/>
+### In review
+`2019`__Porto,A.__ and K.J.
+Voje.
+2019.
+ML-morph: A Fast, Accurate and General Approach for Automated Detection and Landmarking of Biological Structures in Images.bioRxiv (Submitted to _Methods in Ecology and Evolution_).

+`2019`Voje, K.L., Di Martino, E. and __A.
+Porto__.
+2019.
+Revisiting a landmark study-system: no evidence for punctuated equilibrium in _Metrarabdotos_.
+The American Naturalist (Minor revision).

+`2019` Machado, F., Hubbe, A., Melo, D., __Porto, A.__ and G. Marroig.
+2019.
+Measuring the magnitude of morphological integration: the effect of differences in morphometric representations and the inclusion of size. _Evolution_ (Minor revision).

+### Published
 `2018` __Porto, A.__ 2018.
 Variational Approaches to Evolvability: Short-and Long-Term Perspectives. _Evolutionary Developmental Biology: A Reference Guide_, Springer, 1-14.

 `2018` __Porto, A.__, J. M. Peralta, N. B. Blackburn and J. Blangero.
 2018.
 Reliability of genomic predictions of complex human phenotypes. _BMC proceedings_ vol. 12(9), p.
 51.